michalsieron/algol/README.md

 - `Y` and `Z` keys change perspective
 - use 1-9 keys on numpad to change presets
 - press escape button to exit program
+- after leaving program there will be 2 files in main directory: data.csv (you can run `python algol/plot.py` to plot chart of mean luminance) and algol.log

 ## ❗ Notice